Tour to Neocene

 sprint.
 Pincers are strong, wide, but rather short, more similar to pincers

 of crabs.
-The bottom surface of pincers is painted in white-pink color (at males
+The bottom surface of pincers is colored white-pink (brighter in males),

-more brightly), the basic colouring of a body is dark brown with fine light
+the background body coloration is dark brown with small light speckles.
+Antennas

-speckles.
-Antennas are long.
-Eyes are large, on short stems.
+are long.
+Eyes are large, on short eyestalks.

 Animal lives in a wood litter, digs small holes for shelter during daytime heat.